Description of Procedure or Service

 Policy Guidelines

 In the United States, breast cancer is the second most diagnosed cancer following skin cancer, and the second most common cause of cancer death in women, following lung cancer.
-Approximately one in eight women will develop breast cancer in their lifetime (ACS, 2024).
+Approximately one in eight women will develop breast cancer in their lifetime.

-For sporadic (nonfamilial) breast cancer, the Breast Cancer Risk Assessment Tool (BCRAT), most often referred to as the Gail model (Gail et al., 1989) is commonly used to produce individual risk estimates in women.
-The model incorporates individual risk factors including age, family history (breast cancer among first-degree relatives), personal reproductive history (age at menarche and at first live birth), and personal medical history (number of previous breast biopsies and presence of biopsy-confirmed atypical hyperplasia) to identify women who have an increased 5-year risk and lifetime risk of invasive breast cancer and may benefit from risk reduction with selective estrogen receptor (ER) modulators (Kinsinger et al., 2002; Visvanathan et al., 2009).
-While this model has implications for primary prevention of invasive breast cancer, both the discriminatory accuracy of the Gail model and its calibration in certain populations have been challenged (Mealiffe et al., 2010).
+For sporadic (non-familial) breast cancer, the Breast Cancer Risk Assessment Tool (BCRAT), most often referred to as the Gail model is commonly used to produce individual risk estimates in women.
+The model incorporates individual risk factors including age, family history (breast cancer among first-degree relatives), personal reproductive history (age at menarche and at first live birth), and personal medical history (number of previous breast biopsies and presence of biopsy-confirmed atypical hyperplasia) to identify women who have an increased 5-year risk and lifetime risk of invasive breast cancer and may benefit from risk reduction with selective estrogen receptor (ER) modulators.
+While this model has implications for primary prevention of invasive breast cancer, both the discriminatory accuracy of the Gail model and its calibration in certain populations have been challenged.
 In 2018, Wang et al. (2018) systematically reviewed and analyzed the performance of different versions of the Gail model.
 They did find that the original Gail model 1 and the Caucasian-American Gail model was well calibrated in American and European women.
-However, in contrast, the Caucasian-American and Asian-American Gail models likely overestimate the risk in Asian females, providing a risk roughly double that of their actual risk (Wang et al., 2018).
+However, in contrast, the Caucasian-American and Asian-American Gail models likely overestimate the risk in Asian females, providing a risk roughly double that of their actual risk.

-It has been noted that the “effect of single SNPs in complex disease to date has been small (i.e., odds ratios in the 1.1-1.6 range)” (Attia, 2024).
-However, previous studies have analyzed the potential impact of adding genetic information from a panel of single nucleotide polymorphisms (SNPs) associated with breast cancer risk to the Gail model (Gail, 2008, 2009).
+It has been noted that the “effect of single SNPs in complex disease to date has been small (i.e., odds ratios in the 1.1-1.6 range).”
+However, previous studies have analyzed the potential impact of adding genetic information from a panel of (SNPs) associated with breast cancer risk to the Gail model.
 SNPs are specific locations in the genome where a nucleotide differs between individuals.
-A study that compared classification of risk using the Gail model or the Gail model plus 10 common genetic susceptibility variants, other than those associated with BRCA1 or BRCA2, found that inclusion of the genetic factors only modestly improved performance of the risk model for breast cancer (Wacholder et al., 2010).
-Another study evaluated the inclusion of a SNP risk score, based on seven SNPs associated with risk for breast cancer, in a risk model combined with the Gail model (Mealiffe et al., 2010).
+A study that compared classification of risk using the Gail model or the Gail model plus 10 common genetic susceptibility variants, other than those associated with BRCA1 or BRCA2, found that inclusion of the genetic factors only modestly improved performance of the risk model for breast cancer.
+Another study evaluated the inclusion of a SNP risk score, based on seven SNPs associated with risk for breast cancer, in a risk model combined with the Gail model.
 These showed that real gains, albeit modest, could be achieved in reclassification of risk.
-Other studies have found modest potential clinical gains from combining SNP information with clinical risk factors (Gail, 2008, 2009; Pharoah et al., 2008; Wacholder et al., 2010).
-However, these studies have either been theoretical in nature (Gail, 2008, 2009; Pharoah et al., 2008) or they combined model building with evaluation (Wacholder et al., 2010), which may complicate evaluating the results in clinical context.
-Improvement in risk assessment from incorporating genetic information might be larger in subsets of women at intermediate risk based on clinical risk factors (Mealiffe et al., 2010).
-Moreover, it should be cautioned that though “Success in creating risk scores with a handful of SNPs has led some to try creating risk scores with tens or hundreds of thousands of SNPs, hoping to increase predictive power”, the predictive power of these attempts tend to level off very rapidly.
-In one instance, increasing the number of SNPs examined from tens to millions only explained two to four percent of the variance in disease risk (Attia, 2024; Khera et al., 2018).
+Other studies have found modest potential clinical gains from combining SNP information with clinical risk factors.
+However, these studies have either been theoretical in nature or they combined model building with evaluation, which may complicate evaluating the results in clinical context.
+Improvement in risk assessment from incorporating genetic information might be larger in subsets of women at intermediate risk based on clinical risk factors.
+Moreover, it should be cautioned that though “Success in creating risk scores with a handful of SNPs has led some to try creating risk scores with tens or hundreds of thousands of SNPs, hoping to increase predictive power," the predictive power of these attempts tend to level off very rapidly.
+In one instance, increasing the number of SNPs examined from tens to millions only explained two to four percent of the variance in disease risk.

 Proprietary Testing

 Proprietary tests exist for the assessment of SNPs in breast cancer risk.
-TruSight evaluates 94 genes and 284 SNPs related to common and rare cancers, including breast cancer (Illumina, 2024b); BREVAGenplus, now GeneType for Breast Cancer, measures 66 genes and 77 loci for Caucasian women, 74 for African American women, and 71 for Hispanic women (GeneType, 2019, 2024); Inifinium OncoArray-500k covers over 500,000 SNPs associated with many types of cancer, as well as other features such as ancestry and pharmacogenetics (Illumina, 2024a).
-Additionally, companies, such as 23andMe, can offer direct-to-consumer SNP testing for risk of breast cancer (23andme, 2024; Begley, 2018; FDA, 2024).
-The number of possible assessments and combinations of SNPs are virtually infinite.
+TruSight evaluates 94 genes and 284 SNPs related to common and rare cancers, including breast cancer.
+BREVAGenplus, now GeneType for Breast Cancer, measures 66 genes and 77 loci for Caucasian women, 74 for African American women, and 71 for Hispanic women; Inifinium OncoArray-500k covers over 500,000 SNPs associated with many types of cancer, as well as other features such as ancestry and pharmacogenetics.

 Clinical Utility and Validity

-A 76-locus polygenic risk score (PRS) was incorporated into the Breast Cancer Surveillance Consortium (BCSC) risk-prediction model (Tice et al., 2008) while accounting for its attributable risk and compared five-year absolute risk predictions between models within three studies (1643 case patients, 2397 control patients).
+A 76-locus polygenic risk score (PRS) was incorporated into the Breast Cancer Surveillance Consortium (BCSC) risk-prediction model while accounting for its attributable risk and compared five-year absolute risk predictions between models within three studies (1643 case patients, 2397 control patients).
 PRS was found to be an independent risk factors across all three studies and improved discriminatory accuracy from area under the curve (AUC) AUC = 0.66 to AUC = 0.69.
 The study concluded that the set of 76 SNPs improves the identification of women at the highest risk.
 Along with the increase seen in AUC, the net-reclassification of 11% of case patients (95% CI = 7% to 15%) to a risk level where women are more likely to benefit from chemoprevention suggests that SNPs could be useful clinically.
-However, independent cohort data are needed to test calibration in the general population (Vachon et al., 2017; Vachon et al., 2015).
+However, independent cohort data are needed to test calibration in the general population.

-Michailidou et al. (2017) performed a GWAS on breast cancer, encompassing “122,977 cases and 105,974 controls of European ancestry and 14,068 cases and 13,104 controls of East Asian ancestry.”
-Overall, they identified 65 new loci associated at a genome-wide level with overall breast cancer risk (defined as P < 5 × 10-8 ).
-The authors concluded that “these results provide further insight into genetic susceptibility to breast cancer and will improve the use of genetic risk scores for individualized screening and prevention” (Michailidou et al., 2017).
+Michailidou, et al. (2017) performed a GWAS on breast cancer, encompassing “122,977 cases and 105,974 controls of European ancestry and 14,068 cases and 13,104 controls of East Asian ancestry.”
+Overall, they identified 65 new loci associated at a genome-wide level with overall breast cancer risk (defined as P < 5 × 10-8).
+The authors concluded that “these results provide further insight into genetic susceptibility to breast cancer and will improve the use of genetic risk scores for individualized screening and prevention.”

 Mavaddat et al (2015) evaluated the value of using 77 breast cancer related SNPs for risk stratification.
 A total of 33,673 breast cancer cases and 33,381 controls were analyzed.
-All possible pair-wise multiplicative interactions were examined and a 77-SNP polygenic risk score (PRS) was created for estrogen receptor (ER) status, as well as breast cancer overall.
+All possible pair-wise multiplicative interactions were examined and a 77-SNP (PRS) was created for (ER) status, as well as breast cancer overall.
 The authors found that women in the highest 1% of the PRS had a “three-fold increased risk” compared to women in the middle quintile (odds ratio = 3.36).
-Lifetime risk of breast cancer for women without a family history that had a PRS in the lowest and highest quintiles were 5.2% and 16.6%, respectively (Mavaddat et al., 2015).
+Lifetime risk of breast cancer for women without a family history that had a PRS in the lowest and highest quintiles were 5.2% and 16.6%, respectively.

 Adedokun et al. (2021) used a cross-ancestry GWAS approach to describe breast cancer risk loci.
 They identified breast cancer variants in individuals from African ancestry GWAS (9,421 cases, 10,193 controls) and meta-analyzed them with European ancestry GWAS data (122,977 cases, 105,974 controls).
 The identified “four loci for overall breast cancer risk [1p13.3, 5q31.1, 15q24 (two independent signals), and 15q26.3] and two loci for estrogen receptor-negative disease (1q41 and 7q11.23) at genome-wide significance.”
-This study suggests that replication across multiple ancestry populations will “help improve the understanding of breast cancer genetics and identify causal variants” (Adedokun et al., 2021).
+This study suggests that replication across multiple ancestry populations will “help improve the understanding of breast cancer genetics and identify causal variants.”

 State and Federal Regulations, as applicable